 You might think such things are unlikely to happen to you and are therefore irrelevant.
 But anyone who earns money with a website should consider the risk.
 What would you do, for example, if all your data – for whatever reason – suddenly disappeared?
 Or if your site got hacked and you wanted to quickly restore the original version?
 If your website is not accessible for a few hours or even a few days, the fallout from the damage may be enormous.

-This is where Updraft Plus comes in, if you are not so familiar with data backups.
+This is where Updraft Plus comes in, if you are not that familiar with backups.
 Experienced users should rather do the backups manually.
-Or use integrated backups like those at Raidboxes.
-All others who do not trust themselves to do this or have no experience can easily and conveniently create backups in the WordPress backend with Updraft.
+Or use integrated backups like at Raidboxes.
+All others, who don't trust themselves to do this or have no experience, can use Updraft to easily and conveniently create the backups in the WordPress backend.

 You can even schedule backups in advance or send them to a cloud service of your choice where they'll be stored.
 Personally, however, I would advise against using a cloud service.
 Especially if you process sensitive data.
 For such cases, Updraft offers database encryption – but only in the Premium version.

 Subscribe to Comments Reloaded

 You've probably already seen WordPress websites where you can get notifications about new comments.
 This can be done quite easily with the plugin Subscribe to Comments Reloaded.
 Thanks to the double opt-in, the plugin can be used in compliance with the GDPR.